Military accidents compensation claims

-People in the armed services typically accept that their job can place them in dangerous situations, and military accidents can happen – carrying a greater risk of injury than in civilian life.
+People in the armed services accept that their job can place them in dangerous situations, and military accidents can happen – carrying a greater risk of injury than in civilian life.

-Military personnel are often placed in dangerous situations.
+The nature of military service is very different to civilian employment.
 But a member of the armed forces is still eligible to claim workplace injury compensation if they are injured in military accidents during service.
 The Ministry of Defence still owes a duty of care to their military personnel.

 Ministry of Defence (MOD) duty of care

 Armed forces personnel cannot always claim compensation for injuries sustained in military accidents in combat situations, however the Ministry of Defence owes a duty of care to its service personnel in the same way as any civilian employer.
 This duty of care broadly means that they must supply their employees with safe systems of work, appropriate work equipment and sufficient training.

 Military injuries for personnel

 Whether you were on or off duty as a member of the armed forces, you may be entitled to make a claim for compensation if you have suffered a personal injury in a military accident whilst employed in any of the following:

 - Army (regular or territorial)

 - Royal Navy (RN)

 Hugh James military accident lawyers and employer liability solicitors deal with military accident claims for injured members of the army, Royal Navy and RAF who have sustained injuries as a result of: